localgovdrupal/docs/docs/src/content/features/workflow.md

 [[toc]]

+## When to use Workflow

+This [LocalGov Workflow module](https://github.com/localgovdrupal/localgov_workflows) provides roles, content moderation, an approvals view, preview links, scheduled publishing and service contacts.
+This module is included in LocalGov Drupal, but is not switched on.
+Talk to your developer about enabling it.

+### Video guide
+Please see this video guide by content designer Ben Hills-Jones.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLibxxY4DUV2pf70Py14VEbOeQUtgPXKAn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Essential concepts

 * **Role**: A named set of permissions that can be applied to a user account.
 Depending on your role and your site's custom configuration, you may not be able to do all the actions on this page.
 * **Revision**: Drupal lets you create a new revision every time a piece of content is updated.
 This allows you to track how the piece of content has changed over time on your site.
 [Read more on drupal.org](https://www.drupal.org/docs/administering-a-drupal-site/node-revisions).
 One version will be the **current revision**, indicating which version is available to logged out users.
 * **State**: A revision can exist in one of a number of states (Draft, Needs review, Published, Archived).
 If the current revision is Published it is available to logged out users.
 * **Transitions**: Moving the current revision from one state to another is called a transitition.
 We can do this manaully by setting the state when we save a piece of content, or we can schedule a time for it to happen automatically.

-## Video introduction to workflows

-<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLibxxY4DUV2pf70Py14VEbOeQUtgPXKAn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Roles